-The New World Order via the Prophets of Israel
+The New World Order via the Prophets of Yisrael

-Bush, or on behalf of whomever he was speaking at that juncture, wasn't the first to present the idea.
-The concept already appears a long time ago, back at least two and half thousand years, back in the Bible, in the Book of Daniel.
+Bush, or on behalf of whomever he was speaking at that juncture, was not the first to present the idea.
+The concept already appears a long time ago, back at least two and half thousand years, back in the Bible, in the Book of Daniyel.

-Daniel informs us that [only] four empires will arise throughout the history, each empire bigger than the previous, each dominating a larger portion of the globe than its antecedent.
-Prior to the rise of the first of the "great" empires, Babylon, political struggles, according to the Bible, were confined to small regional powers: Israel, Assyria, Aram and Egypt -- centered around the Levant.
+Daniyel informs us that [only] four empires will arise throughout the history, each empire bigger than the previous, each dominating a larger portion of the globe than its antecedent.
+Prior to the rise of the first of the great empires, Babylon, political struggles, according to the Bible, were confined to small regional powers: Egypt, Yisrael, Aram and Assyria, Aram — all centered around the Levant.

-Daniel details two of the empires; they ruled during his lifetime.
-The first was Babylon, whose [three] kings Daniel served.
-In addition to predicting the might of the Babylon Empire, Daniel also prophesied to its first king, Nebuchadnezzar, its demise.
+Daniyel details two of the empires which ruled during his lifetime.
+The first was Babylon, whose [three] kings Daniyel served.
+In addition to predicting the might of the Babylon Empire, Daniyel also prophesied to its first king, Nebuchadnezzar, its demise.
 And indeed Babylon fell, following a mere seventy years of world domination.
-(Isiah also predicted the downfall of Babylon, unbelievably more than a hundred years before its rise.)
+(Yeshayahu also predicted the downfall of Babylon, unbelievably more than a hundred years before its rise to dominance.)

 The new player on the world stage was a coalition of Medes and Persians, initially ruled by a king originating from the former.
-However it was under Persian monarchy that the empire spread from Abyssinia to India, an unheard of expanse in those days.
+However it was under Persian monarchy that the empire spread from Nubia to the Indus Valley, an unheard of expanse in those days.
 This too to last about two hundrend years.
 In its last century it was overtaken by decadence: corruption, palace feuding and too much of the good life.

-The next two world dominating powers, "much more powerful" than the earlier empires are not named by Daniel.
-At the time of Daniel's death, while serving the second king of the Persian Empire, the future players in world politics were still unheard of.
+The next two world dominating powers, "much more powerful" than the earlier empires are not named by Daniyel.
+At the time of Daniyel's death, while still serving the second king of the Persian Empire, the future players in world politics were still unheard of.
 These names were meaningless to him.
-They were still backwater settlements, somewhere to the west of the cradle of civilisation and the dominating powers.
+They were still backwater settlements, somewhere to the west of the cradle of civilisation and the then dominating powers.

 This empire too is short lived.
 A young Alexander dies suddenly, heirless.
 His empire is split amongst three key generals.
 Although divided, the spread of Greek culture and philosophy continues unabated.

 Rome.
-Was Rome the fourth, the most awful, the most powerful of Daniel's empires?
+The fourth, the most awful, the most powerful of Daniyel's empires?
 The seemingly indestructible force predicted by the angel?
 Most classical biblical commentators are certain.
 And so was I, for many years.

 But there is another player on the world stage.
 Initially a small desert tribe, today it controls a quarter of the earth's population, far outnumbering the Catholics and even all Christianity combined.

 Only one biblical commentator, over seven hundred years ago, put his money on these people as the candidate for the fourth empire.
-The Ibn Ezra understood the third of Daniel's empires to be Greece and Rome; they are one.
-With the benefit of hindsight (though his colleagues should have had an identical contemporary panorama) he understood that Rome, while nationally and ethnically not Greece, was philosophically a mere continuation of it.
+Ibn Ezra understood the third of Daniyel's empires to be a combination of Greece and Rome.
+They are one.
+With the benefit of hindsight (though his colleagues should have had an identical contemporary panorama) he understood that Rome, while nationally and ethnically not Greek, was philosophically a mere continuation of it.
 Rome easily conquered a factional Greek Empire, simultaneously incorporating its values.
 Rome spread Greek cultural values to new corners of the earth.
 The academic headquarters, the university of the Romans, was still in Athens.
 They merely substituted Latin names to Greek gods.
 Their cultire was Greek.

-Rome adopted Christianity.
-They modified the replacement philosophy to [I'm paraphrasing] "God destroyed Israel because it did not accept His new reality, and now, wherever Israel is mentioned in the Bible, it refers to Rome, to the Roman church, to Esau".
+Later Rome adopted Christianity.
+They modified the replacement theology to [I am paraphrasing] "haShem destroyed Yisrael because it did not accept His new reality, and now, wherever Yisrael is mentioned in the Bible, it refers to Rome, to the Roman church, to Esau".
 Much the same concept as pre-Christian Rome, but in a new guise, with a religious twist.
 The new empire's leaders maintain power by ruling via a new hierarchy, that of the church.

 In a very clever ploy, the church absolves rich sinners.
 They continue to sin as long they continue paying.
-This was to keep the ruling class in check -- maybe today we won't absolve you and you'll burn in hell -- and they keep the money coming in.
+This was to keep the ruling class in check — "Perhaps today we shall not absolve you and you will burn in hell" — and the money just keeps rolling in.
 In our times they are developing new tricks to achieve similar results.
-Of course the poor just continued their life of purgatory after death.
+Of course the poor just continued their present life of purgatory after death.

-According to the Ibn Ezra, the fourth empire, the most evil and powerful of all, is Ishmael, or as we know them today, Islam.
-I am not surprised that the early Ashkenazi commentators saw Rome as the culprit for the fourth empire -- they lived the church.
-They were thrown out of most countries in Europe, by kings, all of whom answered to the supreme Roman king, the Bishop of Rome.
+According to Ibn Ezra, the fourth empire, the most evil and powerful of all, is Yishmael, or as we know them today, Islam.
+I am not surprised that the early Ashkenazi commentators saw Rome as the culprit for the fourth empire — they lived the church.
+They were thrown out of most countries in Europe, by kings, all of whom answered to the supreme Roman king, the Bishop of Rome, the Pope.
 For hundreds of years, the inquisition was one of the tools of control, ensuring local monarchs and lords answered to Roman authority.
 The inquisition still exists today, under a new name, "the Congregation for the Doctrine of the Faith".
-(Its previous name was the "Supreme Sacred Congregation of the Roman and Universal Inquisition" -- nice little change).
+(Its previous name was the "Supreme Sacred Congregation of the Roman and Universal Inquisition" — nice little change).
 Until 2006, the Prefect of the Congregation was a German called Josef Ratzinger, today better known as Pope Benedict XVI.

-The Sfaradim witnessed the power of Islam in North Africa, as well as the Moslem conquest of Spain.
-Still only Ibn Ezra came to this conclusion.
+S'faradim witnessed the power of Islam in North Africa and West Asia, as well as in the Moslem conquest of Spain.
+However only Ibn Ezra came to this conclusion.

-In my humble opinion, today we can see that perhaps he is correct.
+In my humble opinion, today we can see that he very likely is correct.
 Islam has always had the ideology of jihad, bringing the teachings of Mohamed to the entire world, if necessary by force of the sword.
 Unlike Roman thinking, driven by wealth and pleasure, Islam is driven purely by ideology.
 This poses a much greater danger to the world.
-Thus in Daniel's view, this was the most evil empire of all.
-Someone motivated by money can always be "bought"; an ideologue is never for sale, is incorruptible.
+Thus, according to Ibn Ezra, in Daniyel's view, this was the largest and most evil empire of all.
+Someone motivated by money can always be bought.
+An ideologue not generally for sale, is incorruptible.

-Islam conquered most of the Iberian peninsular around a thousand years ago, failing to reach into France only because of the fortress-like Pyrenees mountains.
-They were eventually (some five hundred years later) drived back into Africa by Christian monarchs, Ferdinand and Isabella.
+Islam conquered most of the Iberian peninsular around one thousand four hundred years ago.
+It only failed to reach into France because of the fortress-like Pyrenees mountains.
+They were eventually drived out of Europe, back into Africa by Christian monarchs, Ferdinand and Isabella.
 This was a gradual difficult process known as the Reconquista, reconquest, lasting a period of 781 years.

 Two hundred years ago the [Moslem] Barbary pirates controlled the Mediterranean.